 In our practice, when radiation therapy is required, we try to avoid the use of implants for reconstruction.
 In mastectomy patients who require (or who have had) radiation, DIEP flap reconstruction is the safest approach.
 The surgery involves using the patient’s own tissue to reconstruct the breast.
 The result is a soft, natural, long-lasting result, despite the need for radiation.

+Breast Reconstruction Associates specializes in DIEP flap surgery.
 Please do not hesitate to contact us for more information.
-Scheduling a consultation is easy, and allows us to better discuss your situation.
-Please visit us at Diep Flap Dallas Texas today.
+Scheduling a consultation is simple and allows us to better discuss your situation.